erikbryant/siglent_emulator/README.md

 # Siglent Emulator

 Software emulator for Siglent devices.
+Use the emulator to test your Python code before deploying.

 # Usage